 After Suite Twyla Tharp and Graciela Figuero

 In Minimalism and Me, legendary artist Twyla Tharp, one of the most acclaimed dancers and choreographers of the century, recollects the creation of her early seminal works and experiences living among major visual artists in New York City, as dancers from Twyla Tharp Dance re-create excerpts from the works she discusses.
-Accompanied by never-before-seen photographs and original cast films of several of her site-specific and gender-fluid performances, the program illuminates the progression of the Minimalism movement in the 1960s and 1970s and the influence it had on her choreography.
+In a lecture accompanied by never-before-seen photographs and original cast films of several of her site-specific and gender-fluid performances, Tharp illuminates the progression of the Minimalism movement in the 1960s and 1970s and the influence it had on her choreography.
 The program draws from twenty important works Tharp made between 1965 and 1970 created for different spaces, including museums and the outdoors, and performed in silence.
 These rigorous works were governed by systems for organizing time and space which were illustrated in a series of artworks for the dances.
 Samples drawn from more than one thousand pages of charts, drawings, and sketches she made in this era to plan and document the twenty dances are shown for the first time.
 Tharp’s style, which requires a high level of modern and balletic technique, embodies culture, identities, histories, and politics.
 Influenced by fellow dancers, artists, philosophers, and art admirers from diverse cultural backgrounds of New York City, Tharp’s dances engaged with emerging ideals of social equality and community.
 Tharp continues to create today.

 Pre-performance talk by former Tharp dancer Richard Colton 30 minutes before each performance.

 - Tank Dive (1965)